 See Tiki Friendly Hosts for a list of working shared host environments.

 You must have a fully operational webserver in order to install and use Tiki.
-Tiki should run on any webserver that supports PHP (such as Windows IIS or lighttpd), but is most widely tested and used with Apache.
+Tiki should run on any webserver that supports PHP (such as nginx, Windows IIS or lighttpd), but is most widely tested and used with Apache.
 You may need to make minor modifications for non-Apache webservers.

 To simply installation on Windows IIs, Tiki is included in the Windows Web App Gallery and can be installed with the Microsoft Web Platform Installer.
 See Microsoft Web Platform installer for details.